-4.8.1 Cybercrime is a criminal activity committed using computers and / or the internet.
-It's broadly categorised as either "cyber-enabled" (crimes that can happen off-line but enabled at scale and speed online e.g. fraud, purchasing of illegal drugs, child sex abuse and exploitation) or "cyber-dependent" (crimes that can only be committed by using a computer).

-4.8.2 Cyber-dependent crimes include:

-- (a) unauthorised access to computers (illegal hacking) e.g. accessing a school's computer network to look for test papers or change grades awarded; - (b) denial of Service (Dos or DDos) attacks or "booting" attempts to make a computer, network or website unavailable by overwhelming it with internet traffic; - (c) making, supplying or obtaining malware e.g. viruses, spyware, ransomware, botnets and Remote Access Trojans with intent to commit further offence. - 4.8.3 Children with particular skills and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime. - 4.8.4 The DSL (or deputy) should consider referring into the Cyber Choices programme if they have concerns.
+- 10.1 Cybercrime is a criminal activity committed using computers and / or the internet.
+It's broadly categorised as either "cyber-enabled" (crimes that can happen off-line but enabled at scale and speed online e.g. fraud, purchasing of illegal drugs, child sex abuse and exploitation) or "cyber-dependent" (crimes that can only be committed by using a computer). - 10.2 Cyber-dependent crimes include: - 10.2.1 unauthorised access to computers (illegal hacking) e.g. accessing a school's computer network to look for test papers or change grades awarded; - 10.2.2 denial of Service (Dos or DDos) attacks or "booting" attempts to make a computer, network or website unavailable by overwhelming it with internet traffic; - 10.2.3 making, supplying or obtaining malware e.g. viruses, spyware, ransomware, botnets and Remote Access Trojans with intent to commit further offence. - 10.3 Children with particular skills and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime. - 10.4 The DSL (or deputy) should consider referring into the Cyber Choices programme if they have concerns.
 This is a nationwide programme which intervenes when young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.

-4.9 Domestic abuse
+11 Domestic abuse

-- 4.9.1 Domestic abuse can encompass a wide range of behaviours and may be a single incident or pattern of incidents.
-That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional. - 4.9.2 Children can be victims of domestic abuse.
+- Domestic abuse can encompass a wide range of behaviours and may be a single incident or pattern of incidents.
+That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional. - 11.2 Children can be victims of domestic abuse.
 They may see hear or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-All of this can have a detrimental and long-term impact on their health, well-being, development and ability to learn. - 4.9.3 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Exposure to domestic abuse and / or violence can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 4.9.4 Further advice on identifying children who are affected by domestic abuse and how they can be helped can be found in Annex B of KCSIE.
+All of this can have a detrimental and long-term impact on their health, well-being, development and ability to learn. - 11.3 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 11.4 Further advice on identifying children who are affected by domestic abuse and how they can be helped can be found in Annex B of KCSIE.
 This includes details about Operation Encompass which operates in all police forces across England, helping schools and police work together to provide emotional and practical help to children.

-4.10 So-called "Honour-based" abuse
+12 So-called "Honour-based" abuse

-4.10.1 All forms of so-called "honour-based" abuse are abuse (regardless of motivation) and should be handled and escalated as such.
+- 12.1 All forms of so-called "honour-based" abuse are abuse (regardless of motivation) and should be handled and escalated as such.
 Abuse committed in the context of preserving "honour" often involves additional risk factors such as a wider network of family or community pressure and the possibility of multiple perpetrators which should be taken into account when deciding what safeguarding action to take.
-Staff should speak to the DSL if they have any doubts.

-4.10.2 If appropriate, the DSL will activate local safeguarding procedures, using existing national and local protocols for multiagency liaison with police and children's social care.
+Staff should speak to the DSL if they have any doubts. - 12.2 If appropriate, the DSL will activate local safeguarding procedures, using existing national and local protocols for multiagency liaison with police and children's social care.

-4.11 Female genital mutilation (FGM)
+13 Female genital mutilation (FGM)